 For pupils enrolling for post 14 qualifications, the Learning Records Service will give us the unique learner number (ULN) and may also give us details about your learning or qualifications.
 We will not give information about our pupils to anyone without your consent unless the law and our policies allow us to do so.

-If you want to receive a copy of the information about your son/daughter that we hold, please contact Caroline Baker email@example.com
+If you want to receive a copy of the information about your son/daughter that we hold, please contact the School Business Manager at firstname.lastname@example.org

 We are required, by law, to pass certain information about our pupils to our local authority (LA) and the Department for Education (DfE).
 The DfE may also share pupil level personal data that we supply to them, with third parties.
 This will only take place where legislation allows it to do so and it is in compliance with the Data Protection Act 1998.
 Decisions on whether DfE releases this personal data to third parties are subject to a robust approval process and are based on a detailed assessment of who is requesting the data, the purpose for which it is required, the level and sensitivity of data requested and the arrangements in place to store and handle the data.